jesusdz/Tools/README.md

 To the greatest extent possible, the projects and tools here present will not have heavy external dependencies.
 At most, dependencies will be included within this repository itself and will consist of lightweight source code files compiled along with the projects.

-This is the list of the currently used references:
+This is the list of the currently used dependencies:

 * Volk: https://github.com/zeux/volk